howdyai/botkit-starter-web/docs/botkit_web_client.md

 Initialize the embedded chat widget.
 This will cause the widget to connect to the chat service and start up.

 If your website has user accounts, and you want to identify the existing user to the chat widget, you can include user profile information in the call to Botkit.boot().
-This information will appear in the Botkit Studio analytics, and can be used by the bot in other ways.
 The user object can contain the following fields:

 | Field | Description